- Truly unique adventure to reveals the hidden beauties of Bali

 We will need to cross that rocky river to get to the base of waterfal duo.
 Some people can cross the river by just stepping on the rocks without touching the water.
 If you are wearing shoes, take them off before crossing the river.

 After visiting the waterfall duo, we will go towards the other collection of waterfalls.
 We will have to pass another river for several times to be able to get closer to the waterfall trio.

 Finally you get to the waterfall trio.
 There are at least three waterfalls there (could be more during rainy season).
 Don't pass up the oportunity to have a swim and take photos of these amazing waterfall.

 On the way back to the parking area, you will walk through another small narrow roads alongside the river cliff and hike through some upstairs.
 Along the way you may hear the cricket's sound or birds singing and sometimes a few monkeys hanging on the tree.
 During fruit season, you will see various kind of tropical fruit (durian, mangosteen, rambutan etc.).
 There is also a restaurant just before the parking area where you can optionaly have meals before going back to your hotel.

-(Booking minimum: 2 participants, special price is available for group booking)
+(Booking minimum: 2 participants, price varies by group size)

 (US$ 90 for solo traveller)